yangwenbo99/content-degradation-disentanglement/README.md

 - [x] Release demo notebooks
 - [ ] Add an open-source licence (we need to figure out what licence we may use first)

+## Credits

+- A significant portion of the code (especially the house-keeping parts) is adapted from [SYSU-SAIL/DASR](https://github.com/SYSU-SAIL/DASR)
+- `model/vunet_conv.py` is adapted from [shlee0/NoiseTransfer](https://github.com/shlee0/NoiseTransfer).  **Contents of this file are excluded from the license of this repository**
+- Inhomogeneous degradation latent compression code is adapted from [liujiaheng/iclr_17_compression](https://github.com/liujiaheng/iclr_17_compression)